What is the clinical spectrum of Idiopathic Pulmonary Fibrosis?

 Furthermore, this species-specific difference also affects the reliability of extrapolation of drug ADME from mice to humans.
 In humans, drugs that target the bronchial circulation are distributed via the systemic circulation, and are likely to present different pharmacokinetics in mice.

-Rodents have more numerous and smaller alveoli than humans, which increases surface area for oxygen diffusion, and may defer decrease vulnerability to impaired gas exchange compared to human with IPF Frohlich et al., Sci, Dec 2021.
+Rodents have more numerous and smaller alveoli than humans, which increases surface area for oxygen diffusion, and may defer decrease vulnerability to impaired gas exchange compared to human with IPF 14.

-The blood-gas barrier thickness in rodents is smaller than in humans Irvin & Bates, Resp.
-Res., May 2003, which is likely to alter the hypoxia-driven fibrosis and the degree of fibrosis-related tissue stiffening in IPF mouse models compared to IPF patients, further limiting their utility as models.
+The blood-gas barrier thickness in rodents is smaller than in humans 15, which is likely to alter the hypoxia-driven fibrosis and the degree of fibrosis-related tissue stiffening in IPF mouse models compared to IPF patients, further limiting their utility as models.

 At the same time, the thinner blood-gas barrier in rodents allows for faster diffusion of inhaled toxicants into the bloodstream.
 This can lead to exaggerated systemic effects compared to humans and an overestimation of the potential for respiratory toxicity of an inhaled compound in humans.